float3/float3.github.io/content/notes/philosophies.md

 ## Making choices

-Whenever you make a choice—such as preferring one brand over another, opting to spend the evening with one friend instead of with a friend group, or more broadly choosing between one person and another, like deciding to practice a sport versus reading—you are engaging in two significant actions:
+Whenever you make a choice such as preferring one brand over another, opting to spend the evening with one friend instead of with a friend group, or more broadly choosing between one person and another, like deciding to practice a sport versus reading you are engaging in two significant actions:

 A) **Allocating resources** to a specific brand, relationship, skill, or activity, and